Spirit bear: Conservation

 Although the Kermode bear is not rare, considerable conservation efforts have been made to maintain the subspecies' population due to the bear's cultural significance.
-The main threats to the bear species include habitat destruction due to oil pipelines.

 The majority of the Kermode bears' protein intake is from salmon during the fall.
-Pipeline spills could cause damage to salmon populations by polluting ecosystems.
 Salmon are a keystone species and are important to the nutrient intake of both aqueous and terrestrial environments.
 The salmon contribute nutrients to water during spawning and contribute to the land with decomposition of their carcasses when predators, such as bears, scatter them throughout the forest.
-Until November 26, 2016, the greatest pipeline threat to the Great Bear Rainforest had been the Enbridge Northern Gateway Pipelines, but Canadian Prime Minister Justin Trudeau shut the project down after the First Nations took the Canadian government to court and won.
-Trudeau instead approved two different pipelines, the Kinder Morgan Trans Mountain Expansion Project and another Enbridge Pipeline, that have been deemed not to affect the British Columbia Coast or the Great Bear Rainforest.

 In 2012, the coastal First Nations banned trophy hunting of all bears in their territories in the Great Bear Rainforest.
 In 2017, after much public pressure to end the practice, the government of British Columbia banned the trophy hunting of grizzlies in the Great Bear Rainforest, but the hunting of black bears remains legal.
 A concern in regards to hunting is potential poaching.
 Grizzly bears also pose a threat to Kermode bear populations because of the decline of natural resources, especially salmon populations that are becoming subject to climate change and overfishing.
 Using noninvasive hair-line traps scientists tracked the movement of grizzlies across the coasts and rainforest.
 They found that grizzlies are moving into black bear and Kermode bear salmon feeding grounds more often.
 This disrupts the feeding of Kermode and other black bears, as they often retreat once grizzlies arrive.

 Spirit Bear Lodge is an ecolodge that provides bear sightseeing opportunities, provides education about British Columbia bears, and has stimulated the economy of the Klemtu Indian Reserve.
 The operators have complained about hunting, stating they have seen bear carcasses, and that hunting makes the bears more wary of humans and harder to spot.